xnio94/chat/README.md

-# chat
+# chat mobile app

-chat app based on Flutter.
+a very simple chat app built using Flutter and firebase.

 ## Getting Started